-Non-discrimination
+Non-Discrimination

-Members of staff are the most valuable resource at Schmidt Hammer Lassen.
+People are the most valuable resource at Schmidt Hammer Lassen.
 We believe that diversity supports an innovative work environment with excellent architecture as a result.
 The staff of employees today counts around 30 different nationalities with an almost equal gender distribution.
 We focus on competencies and skills at any recruitment and internal promotion within the organisation.